GrafeasGroup/blossom/README.md

 * Scroll to the bottom of the page and deselect "Active".
 * Click Save.

 You are now the only admin for the site.
-Other users must be added through the original form that
+Other users must be added through the original form that can be accessed through the link above.

-This file will be ignored by git, so make any changes you need to while developing.

 Run the server with `python manage.py runserver --settings=blossom.local_settings` Any time you need to run a django command that will affect the database when running locally, always end it with `--settings=blossom.local_settings`.